ibaldes/monte-carlo-options-pricing/README.md

 The scripts are:

-* EuropeanVanillaAntithetic.py is as the above, but with Antithetic Variates for the Monte-Carlo.
+* EuropeanVanillaAntithetic.py is as the above EuropeanVanilla, but with Antithetic Variates for the Monte-Carlo.

-* EuropeanBarrierAntithetic.py is as the above, but with Antithetic Variates for the Monte-Carlo.
+* EuropeanBarrierAntithetic.py is as the above EuropeanBarrier, but with Antithetic Variates for the Monte-Carlo.

-* LookBackAntithetic.py is as the above, but with Antithetic Variates for the Monte-Carlo.
+* LookBackAntithetic.py is as the above LookBack, but with Antithetic Variates for the Monte-Carlo.

 ## Nsims_scaling folder